Tina | The herbalist tells us about nature

 Herbal walks and workshops for homemade natural products

-Tell us something about yourself
+Tell us a bit about yourself

-The herbalist is born
+The Kräutermacherei is created

-Green cosmetics | one of my favorite topics
+Green Cosmetics | one of my favorite topics

 How exactly can one imagine this?